AnonGreyHat/Whatsapp-Virus/README.md

 # compactibility
 This repo works on termux and all version of linux like: kali, parrot, black arch and so on.
 Dont forget to review my repo.

+This repo also has a voice instructions programmed in python to guide you For me to keep maintaining this project, pls donate any amount of etherum to the below wallet.
+0x675a288a45106f2e86574b8828e04de4d9d6c316

+Thanks